All About Our Homegrown Eggs

 • Abma’s Farm Eggs Are Sold Two Ways:

-1) Nest Eggs: White (White Leghorn hens) and Brown (Rhode Island Red hens) eggs are collected fresh each morning from the coup (usually still warm), sold by the piece and are not graded (sized) or washed.
+1) Nest Eggs: Eggs are collected fresh each morning from the coop and are not graded (sized) or washed.
 What makes these eggs so special is that you’re buying it completely in its natural form.
-As the egg is laid it has a natural protective cover called the “bloom” also known as the cuticle.
-The bloom helps to prevent bacteria from getting inside the shell and reduces moisture loss from the egg.
-Since Nest Eggs still have their Bloom, there is no need to refrigerate them, although you may still do so.
-You will never have an egg as fresh as our nest eggs anywhere else!
-Enjoy the difference!
+What does that mean?
+Well, in the last hour and a half of egg formation, a natural foamy layer of protein called the “bloom” or cuticle forms around the egg.
+The bloom helps repel water, prevent bacteria from getting inside the shell, and reduces moisture loss from the egg.
+When eggs are washed in water, the "bloom" washes off and you must refrigerate them.
+Nest Eggs still have their "bloom", so there is an extra layer of protection to keep them fresh.
+We refrigerate our Nest Eggs for good measure, although fresh eggs can also be stored at room temperature .
+You will never have an egg as fresh as our nest eggs anywhere else; enjoy the difference!
+Nest eggs are sold by the piece.

 Egg-Nutrition_Label-e1405012483980